 Right hand, Left hand

 Generally the first stave is the right hand and the second stave the left hand (duh!) however keep in mind that the subdivision of notes between the two staves you'll see is not necessarily the best or the most comfortable to play.
 I generally choose the one that is easier to read, not to play.
 Sometimes I even leave the messy subdivision I used when composing the piece directly on the score without playing it myself (in some preludes for instance): that's what I call "composer's score".
 There, some work is definitely necessary to move notes from one stave to another in order to make the whole lot more easily readable and playable.
-Do not hesitate to find and play your own subdivision of notes between the two hands.
+Do not hesitate to find and play your own distribution of notes between the two hands.

 Trills, mordents and other embellishments

 More likely to appear in my transcriptions, they are generally notated in the usual fashion.
-A footnote will describe trill resolutions and/or point out exceptions.
+There may be a footnote describing trill resolutions and/or point out exceptions.

 Zoom icon (on time signature)

 "If the same music were written in a bar with this time signature, it would read like this."
 This awkward device is used when the midi program on the real time signature shows the notes too close to be readable.
 You must convert back the notes to the real signature to play them at the correct speed.

 Finally...

-Try reading the score while listening to the example (digital or human) performances you can find on my YouTube channel (or elsewhere on the web).
-This should fix any doubt.
-Questions and Answers Q. So what does "D0UJIN EDITION" mean, anyway?
+Try reading the score while listening to the example (digital or human) performances you can find on my YouTube channel or on IMSLP.org.
+This should clear up any doubt.

+Questions and Answers

+Q. So what does "D0UJIN EDITION" mean, anyway?

 A. "Doujin" is a Japanese abbreviation for "self-published", literally "the same person".
 The O's are replaced with zeroes to imply this is also a "zero edition" or "edition zero".

 Q.This is all fine and dandy (yeah, right...) but are you ever going to release a better looking score?

 A. Most likely...
 NOT.

 Q. Why not?

 A. I don't have the time.
-Consider that producing the score you are holding now already cost me several hours of sleep / free time and many a fit of rage and/or frustration.
-If you paid something to get this score, you could even say you were paying for my overtime editing work, not for the music herself.
+Consider that producing these flimsy "zero edition" scores already cost me several hours of sleep / free time and many a fit of rage and/or frustration.

 Q. Free time?
 Isn't this your main occupation?
-A. NOT.